allartk/LazyStorage/README.md

 );
 ```
 The constructor takes database name, version and a schema object as arguments.
 The schema object can be
-an array of table descriptions.
+an array(or object) of table descriptions.
 Each description is an object with at least the property name
 ```javascript
 [
   {